code-energy/teamspector/INSTALL.md

     $ workon teamspector

-After the virtual environment is active, install the dependencies by running
+After the virtual environment is active, install the package with its dependencies by running

-    (teamspector) $ pip install -r requirements.txt
+    (teamspector) $ pip install -e .

 <!-- vim: set fdm=marker textwidth=79 colorcolumn=80: -->